Reclaiming Anger: Building Affective Regulation and Raising Resilient Humans

 The Acknowledge–Validate–Permit Framework

 Before we get into the steps, it helps to know why this matters.
-Using the Acknowledge–Validate–Permit (AVP) framework can help you break out of reactive habits, reduce stress in tough moments like meetings or family arguments, and make it easier to respond thoughtfully rather than on impulse.
-Many people find that AVP leads to calmer talks and less leftover resentment by the end of the day.
+Using the Acknowledge–Validate–Permit (AVP) framework can help you break out of reactive habits, reduce stress in tough moments like meetings or family arguments, and make it easier to reply thoughtfully rather than on impulse.
+Many people report that anger management education leads to calmer interactions as well as reduced feelings of resentment.
+(McIntyre et al., 2019, pp. 141-150) For example, in a family argument, such as when a teenager comes home late, and a parent feels angry, anger management education has been shown to help reduce anger-related symptoms and promote more constructive responses, according to a 2018 study published in ScienceDirect.
+Using AVP in the moment, you might walk yourself through these steps:

 Acknowledge: You pause and notice your emotion.
 "I am really angry that my child came home late."